zlatanpham/prompt-mcp-app/memory-bank/raw_reflection_log.md

 - General pattern: Using `framer-motion` for slide-down/up animations with `height: "auto"` and `overflow-hidden`.
 - General pattern: Using `framer-motion` for "move from bottom to top" animations with `y` and `opacity` for new elements.
 ---

+---

+Date: 2025-06-17
+TaskRef: "Add toast.success notifications for project creation and update"

+Learnings:

+- Integrated `toast.success` from `sonner` to provide user feedback on successful project creation and update operations.
+- Confirmed that `toast` notifications are a good way to provide non-intrusive, temporary feedback to the user.

+Difficulties:

+- None encountered.

+Successes:

+- Successfully added toast notifications as requested, improving user experience by confirming actions.

+Improvements_Identified_For_Consolidation:

+- General pattern: Using `sonner` for success notifications after data mutations.

+---